Farming Land

 Alternative financing tools

-Do you need a diploma to become a farmer?
+Do you need a diploma to become a farmer

 Legal

-The definition of agricultural activity
+Definition of agricultural activity

-Buyers - The 5 key points of the sales agreement
+Buyers - The 5 important points of the sales agreement

-Security deposit - Is it compulsory or negotiable?
+Security Deposit - Is it mandatory or negotiable?

 Tax / Social

-MSA social security contributions for farmers
+MSA social contributions for farmers

-What kind of tax for farmers?
+What tax for farmers?

 Procedures